Brampton: Early history

 In January 1867, Peel County separated from the County of York, a union which had existed since 1851.

 By 1869, Brampton had a population of 1,800.
 It was incorporated as a town in 1873.

 The town of Brampton had problems with inadequate water supply in its early years, as the town relied on shallow wells for not just residential water, but commercial use and fire-fighting.
 In 1878, government-appointed water commissioners identified Snell's Lake (the present-day Heart Lake, named after the property owner at the time) nearly 5 km north of town as a good source for the city's water supply, and worked with property owners to build a pipeline from Heart Lake to town, supplying Brampton with water.
 A Brampton Water Works filtration plant was built south of the lake, located where present-day White Spruce Park is.
-Today the city uses water from other sources, and Heart Lake is now the centerpiece of Heart Lake Conservation Area.
+Today the city uses water from other sources, and Heart Lake is now the centrepiece of Heart Lake Conservation Area.

 A federal grant had enabled the village to found its first public library in 1887, which included 360 volumes from the Mechanic's Institute (established in 1858).
 In 1907, the library received a grant from the Carnegie Foundation, set up by United States steel magnate and philanthropist Andrew Carnegie, to build a new, expanded library; it serves several purposes, featuring the Brampton Library.
 The Carnegie libraries were built on the basis of communities coming up with matching funds and guaranteeing maintenance.

-In 1902, Sir William J. Gage (owner of Gage Publishing, a publishing house specializing in school textbooks) purchased a 3.25 acre portion of the gardens and lawns of the Alder Lea estate (now called Alderlea) that had been built on Main Street by Kenneth Chisolm in 1867 to 1870.
+In 1902, Sir William J. Gage (owner of Gage Publishing, a publishing house specializing in school textbooks) purchased a 3.25 acre portion of the gardens and lawns of the Alder Lea estate (now called Alderlea) that had been built on Main Street by Kenneth Chisholm in 1867 to 1870.
 (Chisholm, a merchant and founding father of Brampton, had been the Town reeve, then warden of Peel County, then MPP for Brampton and eventually, Registrar of Peel County.)
 Gage donated 1.7 acre of the property to the town, with a specific condition that it be made into a park.
 Citizens donated $1,054 and the town used the funds to purchase extra land to ensure a larger park.